Cebu City Police Office

 The Cebu City Police Office (CCPO) is a division of the Philippine National Police (PNP) which has jurisdiction over Cebu City and is under Police Regional Office VII (Central Visayas).
 It is headquartered in Camp Sotero Cabahug.

-As of 1 October 2022, the current CCPO Director is Police Colonel Ireneo Dalogdog.
+As of 9 July 2026, the current CCPO Chief Director is Police Colonel Ricky C. Sumalde.

 Stations

-CCPO has eleven police stations under it namely:
+The CCPO currently oversees 13 police stations, namely: